CatifiedSWE/Hey-pro-data-backup/HELP_AI_IMPLEMENTATION.md

     return sectionId;
 };
 ```

+**Key Change**: Section ID is now stored in React state and initialized only once when the component mounts.
+This same ID is reused for all messages in the conversation, enabling proper context tracking.

 #### Async API Integration
 - Replaced mock `getBotResponse()` function with real API call to n8n webhook